 About 70% of customers use CorelDraw at this time.
 It’s not necessarily because it’s the best program but a lot of customers started out layering and it was just an easy jumped sublimation they just adapted that.
 So CorelDraw is a little more user-friendly than Adobe Illustrator or Photoshop but they all work really well.

-If you are going to get into sublimation you are going to pick up a design program with Corel or any of the Adobe programs right off the start because if you’re still going to be a learning curve with the creative studio, Corel and Adobe are just a little more professional.
+If you are going to get into sublimation business you are going to pick up a design program with Corel or any of the Adobe programs right off the start because if you’re still going to be a learning curve with the creative studio, Corel and Adobe are just a little more professional.
 If you are going to get into it and you are going to learn to software just start with Corel or Adobe it’s better in the long run for you.

-Epson desktop printers are the most accepted and easiest one for the dye sublimation.
+Epson desktop printers are the most accepted and easiest one for the dye sublimation printing business.
 You have lots of ink options to choose from, a wide range of printers, excellent print quality, and good color reproduction.
 Besides Epson Ricoh & Brother printers are available.
 Ricoh has a strong pedigree to sublimation business based on the cobranded printers sold through Sawgrass.
 Brother is popular as the printer option in the pockets of the industry.
 All these printers you don’t need RIP software to create good quality results.